-Continue reading “Weird Theory: why doesn’t Link rule the world?”
+Continue reading “Why doesn’t Link rule the world?”

 Teaching is a profession which can blend into your personal time.
 In my life, video gaming has become something that is scheduled; pencilled in amongst lesson plans and marking.
 I’ve not given up on gaming though.
 Not only because I enjoy it, but because gaming has actually been a benefit to my career.
 This is why I think being a gamer can have a very positive impact on any teacher: